 The Dutch garden is another nice part of Holland Park.
-As it is autumn there are currently not so many flowers in bloom, so I can imagine how this part of the park will probably be more impressive during the spring or summer.
-Pictures I’ve seen of the Dutch garden, show that it should definitely be a lot more colourful when all the flowers are in bloom.
+As it is autumn there are currently not so many flowers in bloom, so I would imagine that this part of the park will probably be more impressive during the spring or summer.
+On pictures I’ve seen of the Dutch garden in spring, it looks like it be a lot more colourful when all the flowers are in bloom.

 Regardless of that I think the Dutch garden is a nice place to sit down, relax and soak up the great atmosphere of this park.
 The amount of benches throughout the park make it an ideal place to sit down and relax surrounded by nature in an urban area.
 There are so many, I would be shocked if you couldn’t manage to find yourself a place to take a seat!

 The northern part of Holland park is more like an urban woodland with long, forest like pathways.
 This time of the year, this part of the park looks as stunning as you would imagine an autumn forest to be.
 The pathways dotted by yellow and brown leaves, surrounding you with lovely autumn colours.
 Walking around here you can picture yourself in a different location, away from the urban hustle and bustle.
 Personally, I love walking around here and enjoying the peaceful feeling of being surrounded by trees.